-9.1.3 Sheep taken to shows do not have to meet pasture access standards as long as they are only off the approved farm for a maximum of five days.

-9.1.4 If AWA breeding animals are hired or taken to farmers that are not AWA the approved farm must ensure that the farm they are transferring the animals to is aware of the relevant standards for management and can meet them.

-9.1.5 Showing animals must be conditioned to handling, loading and human contact before movement to a show can be permitted.
+- 9.1.2 Not allocated. - 9.1.3 Sheep taken to shows do not have to meet pasture access standards as long as they are only off the approved farm for a maximum of five days. - 9.1.4 If AWA breeding animals are hired or taken to farmers that are not AWA the approved farm must ensure that the farm they are transferring the animals to is aware of the relevant standards for management and can meet them. - 9.1.5 Showing animals must be conditioned to handling, loading and human contact before movement to a show can be permitted.